-Regulated or unregulated non-bank entities should be designated as or included in material sub-groups only to the extent that the inclusion of such entities is necessary to ensure that the resolution strategy for the resolution group is credible and feasible, and that continuity of the entities, or of the services they provide, cannot be achieved through alternative arrangements (e.g. a sector-specific resolution regime or other prudential framework).
+Regulated or unregulated non-bank entities should be designated as or included in material sub-groups only to the extent that the inclusion of such entities is necessary to ensure that the resolution strategy for the resolution group is credible and feasible, and that continuation of the entities, or of the services they provide, cannot be achieved through alternative arrangements (e.g. a sector-specific resolution regime or other prudential framework).

-The decision to include (or not include) any regulated or unregulated non-bank entity in a material sub-group should be based on the resolution strategy for the resolution group and an assessment of the risk that the entity could generate losses and would need to be recapitalised.
+The decision to include (or not include) any regulated or unregulated non-bank entity in a material sub-group should be based on the resolution strategy for the resolution group and an assessment of the risk that the entity could generate unexpected losses that would require loss-absorbing and recapitalisation capacity.